 #2 - Make Time for Quality Time

-Some creative ways to build in social time with friends even with a pandemic is by planning a Zoom Hangout with a theme (I had a mini high school reunion with my best friends and we all brought an “artifact” from high school), start a virtual book club, or watch a show or movie together while Facetiming.
+Some creative ways to build in social time with friends even with a pandemic are by planning a Zoom Hangout with a theme (I had a mini high school reunion with my best friends and we all brought an “artifact” from high school), start a virtual book club, or watch a show or movie together while Facetiming.
 Take advantage of apps like Voxer, Marco Polo and Snap Chat that make messaging back and forth very easy.

 #3 - Move in a Fun Way